phil-lavin/raspi-bakelite/hat/Readme.md

 The actual Eagle schematic file is also in this directory (the `.sch` file).

+The schematic is focussed around the Raspberry Pi's 40 pin connector.
+This is just a 40 pin female connector, correctly positioned, on the Hat board such that the Hat sits directly on top of the Pi.

 The schematic looks complicated but it's actually just a bunch of simple circuits all stitched together.
 These are:

 ### 12v Input (Middle Left of Schematic)